Elevation: 9,942 ft

 This peak is not in the book.

-“From East Fork Salmon River I was expecting a nice hiking trail going up Wickiup Creek.
-Instead, the mouth of Wickiup Creek, 6240′, was blocked by private land.
-I sKirted this I holding and found a faint tread which I followed upstream.
+“From the East Fork Salmon River, I was expecting a nice hiking trail going up Wickiup Creek.
+Instead, the mouth of Wickiup Creek (6,240 feet) was blocked by private land.
+I skirted this holding and found a faint tread which I followed upstream.
 Upon entering USFS land, the trail had actually been maintained in spots, but still it was primitive and disappeared in sections.
-After 7 miles made camp in a fir grove near last reliable flowing water of Wickiup Creek at 8900′.
-Pitched my one man tent, cached, then hiked north up sage covered slope volcanics to ‘Mount Ernie Day’ 9942/562′.
-I left a register & small cairn on summit next to remains of survey target signal ca1968.”
+After 7 miles, I made camp in a fir grove near the last reliable flowing water of Wickiup Creek at 8,900 feet.
+I pitched my one-man tent, cached, then hiked north up sage-covered slope volcanics to ‘Mount Ernie Day.’
+I left a register and small cairn on summit next to the remains of a survey target signal circa 1968.”

-Descending west ridge, by chance, met Dave Pahlas of Meridian,ID, coming up.
-He is out to climb the 78 White Cloud summits.
-Back to tent.
+“The suggested peak name honors Ernie Day (1918-2008), an Idaho wilderness activist whose aerial photo of Castle Peak above here was a catalyst in preventing open pit mining in the Northeast Basin of Castle Peak.
+Descending the West Ridge, by chance, I met Dave Pahlas of Meridian,ID, coming up.
+He is out to climb the 78 White Cloud Mountains.
+I returned to my tent.
 White clouds turned gray.
-Rumbles of thunder, sprinkles, then mosquitoes
+Rumbles of thunder, sprinkles, then mosquitoes.”